-During the years ended September 30, 2013 and 2012, the Company sold portions of eleven investments via participation agreements to a managed account, managed by an affiliate and non-affiliate of the Company, in an aggregate amount of approximately \$56.5 million.
-At September 30, 2013 and 2012, the aggregate fair value of the loans sold on participation was \$156.5 million and \$36.2 million, respectively.
+The Company sells portions of its investments via participation agreements to a managed account, managed by an affiliate and non-affiliate of the Company.
+At September 30, 2014, there were 14 participation agreements outstanding with an aggregate fair value of \$260.9 million.
+At September 30, 2013, there were 10 participation agreements outstanding with an aggregate fair value of \$156.5 million.
 Such investments where the Company has retained a proportionate interest are included in the consolidated schedule of investments.
-All of these investments are classified within Level 3 of the fair value hierarchy, as described as follows.
-During the years ended September 30, 2013 and 2012, the Company made interest and (principal) payments to the sub-participant in the aggregate amount of \$9.9 million and \$0.1 million, respectively, with respect to these investments.
-Under the terms of the participation agreements, the Company will make periodic payments to the sub-participant's proportionate share of any principal and interest payments received by the Company from the underlying investee companies.
+All of these investments are classified within Level 3 of the fair value hierarchy, as defined in Note 4.

+During the years ended September 30, 2014, 2013 and 2012, the Company made interest and principal payments to the sub-participant in the aggregate amount of \$33.3 million, \$9.9 million and \$0.1 million, respectively.
+Under the terms of the participation agreements, the Company will make periodic payments to the sub-participant equal to the sub-participant's proportionate share of any principal and interest payments received by the Company from the underlying investee companies.